Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Feature_Tutorials/02_petalinux_customization/README.md

    Note:

-     - If you are using a Xilinx development board it is recommended to modify the machine name so that the board configurations would be involved in the DTS auto-generation.
-You can check the [ug1144 document](https://www.xilinx.com/content/dam/xilinx/support/documentation/sw_manuals/xilinx2021_2/ug1144-petalinux-tools-reference-guide.pdf) for corresponding machine name.
+     - If you are using an AMD development board, it is recommended to modify the machine name so that the board configurations would be involved in the DTS auto-generation.
+You can check the [UG1144 document](https://www.xilinx.com/content/dam/xilinx/support/documentation/sw_manuals/xilinx2021_2/ug1144-petalinux-tools-reference-guide.pdf) for the corresponding machine name.
-     - If you're using a custom board, you would need to configure the associated settings (e.g. the PHY information DTS node) in **system-user.dtsi** manually.
+     - If you are using a custom board, you would need to configure the associated settings (e.g. the PHY information DTS node) in **system-user.dtsi** manually.
      - Device tree is a generic technology in embedded Linux.
-Please search Google for more information.
+Search on Google for more information.

 ### Customize Root File System, Kernel, Device Tree and U-boot